TITLE: Grounds Foreperson

 WORK ENVIRONMENT AND PHYSICAL REQUIREMENTS

 Work is performed outdoors in sometimes inclement weather and involves dirt, noise and hazardous materials.
 Work pressure disturbances of work flow, and/or irregularities in work schedule are expected.
 Job requires considerable and usually sustained physical effort.
 Strength and agility for heavy lifting* and knowledge of correct body dynamics is necessary for this position.
 Job requires ability to operate physically demanding machinery.
+Travel between college locations using college-owned vehicle or personal vehicle may be required.

 *lifting over 50 lbs requires assistance and/or use of mechanical devices such as forklift, hand truck, etc.